Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: The Calabi--Yau threefold

 Our next goal is to find a mirror partner of the Calabi--Yau threefold $\Xi_{X_\Delta}$.
 One may apply the procedures in the previous section to the polar dual $\Delta^\circ$ of the reflexive polytope $\Delta$ and construct a Calabi--Yau threefold $\Xi_{X_{\Delta^\circ}}$.
 But one can check immediately that the relation (\ref{mirrorrel}) does not hold for $\Xi_{X_\Delta}$, $\Xi_{X_{\Delta^\circ}}$.
 Hence this naive try does not work.
+Despite this, one may still suspect that a mirror partner of $\Xi_{X_\Delta}$ is somehow related with the variety $X({\Sigma_{\Delta^\circ}})$.
+Our plan is to modify $X({\Sigma_{\Delta^\circ}})$ to some other quasi Fano threefold $Y$ so that the Calabi--Yau threefolds $\Xi_{X_\Delta}$, $\Xi_{Y}$ satisfy the relation (\ref{mirrorrel}).
+But then the question would be what kind of modification to $X({\Sigma_{\Delta^\circ}})$ is needed.
+In the next section, we will have a discussion on this question.